 And this one from 1918 suggests that if men really loved women, they’d give them suffrage.

 Happy early Valentine’s/League of Women Voters’ Day!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.